frandreoli/atoms_optical_response/README.md

 This code allows to calculate the total field at different probe positions, given many geometric choices of the atomic positions (either ordered or with random distributions).
 The input field consists of a Gaussian input beam of waist $w\_0$ and focal point $\mathbf{r}=0$, with custom direction and polarization.
 Moreover, the code calculates the transmission and reflection by projecting the scattered field onto the same Gaussian mode as the input [,[14](Andreoli2021)].
 On top of that, the user has the possibility to calculate the projection and reflection onto a different Gaussian mode as well, with custom waist $w\_{\text{target}}$ and custom focal point (but same direction and polarization as the input).
 At the same time, the computation can be performed for several values of the detuning $\Delta$, and given any (fixed) choice of the dipole orientation $\hat{\mathbf{d}}\_0$.
 Finally, when simulating lattice geometries, the user can test scenarios where a fixed fractions of defects (i.e. missing atoms at random lattice positions) is present.
 For any random setting that is enabled, the computation can be repeated multiple times, each sampling different configurations.

+The possibility of simulating systems with a large number $N\gg 1$ of atom-like emitters is a thrilling idea, especially if $N$ becomes comparable to the typical values of actual experiments.
+At the same time, the quest for large-scale simulations has also theoretical roots.
+For example, this is an essential requirement to investigate the bulk properties of dense atomic media, where the effects of the boundary must be negligible.
+To obtain so, one can illuminate the atomic cloud with a finite light beam whose waist $w\_0$ is smaller than the size of the ensemble.
+Due to the paraxial approximation, however, this imposes the constraint $λ\_0\ggw\_0\gg l$, which converts to large $N$ for dense ensembles.
 The number of emitters that we were able to simulate with this code is roughly two orders of magnitude larger than comparable works [5,10–12,14,17–23].